ailaumalin/Data-Analysis-Portfolio/README.md

 Here is a list of projects that I've worked on - this includes a short description of each project or task and the data analysis tools used.

 - [PopCart Campaign Analysis](https://github.com/ailaumalin/Data-Analysis-Projects/blob/main/PopCart%20Campaign%20Analysis.md)

+PopCart is an e-commerce app that has taken the Philippines by storm.
+PopCart would like to find out the effectiveness of its marketing campaigns in driving clicks that generate sales.

 - Amazon Data
 - Financial Services